St. Louis’s first Black female mayor hopes to overhaul policing. It’s ‘not going to be easy.’

 “It’s not just me,” Jones, 49, said in an interview.
 “I think that the region itself is seeing a shift in the type of leadership that it wants.”

 In the November 2020 election, Black Lives Matter organizer Cori Bush was elected as Missouri’s first Black congresswoman, and St. Louis Circuit Attorney Kimberly Gardner, who is the first Black woman to hold that role, was reelected for a second term.
 Both of them, are unapologetically liberal — as is Jones — and have vowed to address the racial and economic inequities that exist in the city, which is struggling with a surging crime rate and widening racial economic disparities.
 According to the census, St. Louis is 45 percent Black, 48 percent White, 4 percent Hispanic and 3 percent Asian.
-Black residents are three times more likely to live in poverty than White residents.
+Black residents are three times as likely to live in poverty as White residents.

-“I just respect where Black women lead from,” Jones, who had served as the city’s treasurer since 2013, said.
-“We just tend to lead from a different place because nine times out of 10 we’re ... taking care of family, either our children or aging parents, or we’re just caretakers in general.”
+“I just respect where Black women lead from,” said Jones, who had served as the city’s treasurer since 2013.
+“We just tend to lead from a different place because nine times out of 10 we’re … taking care of family, either our children or aging parents, or we’re just caretakers in general.”

 Jones grounded her campaign on tackling systemic racism, with a key component of that being an overhaul in public safety.
 Policing had long been a major concern for Black residents and it became a national issue in 2014 after a police officer shot and killed 18-year-old Michael Brown, resulting in an uprising in Ferguson, Mo., a St. Louis suburb.